Below is a simple summary of how the Nutritional Therapy process may work in terms of stages:

 Stage 1.
 Make your health goal

 Prior to your appointment (ideally a minimum of 7 days), I ask you to complete a health questionnaire and 3-day food diary.
-In the first consultation I refer to your questionnaire and take a full health history, we discuss family history and current signs and symptoms.
+In the first consultation I refer to your questionnaire and current signs and symptoms.
 I will ask you about your typical diet, lifestyle, activity and stress levels.
 We also talk about any challenges you might face when making changes.
-I will share your dietary analysis and we will discuss this.
-By the end of the first session, we will decide one or two simple changes to begin with and agree on the level of support required.
-Typically we may then speak or email 1-2 weeks later to see how you are getting on with those simple changes.
+I will share your dietary analysis which will inform your recommendations which are for up to 4 weeks.
+Typically we may speak 2-4 weeks later to see how you are getting on with your recommendations.

-In the next session, I will discuss my analysis of your case and provide further dietary changes if required.
+In the next session, we evaluate how you are getting on.
 We will go at your pace so you don’t feel too overwhelmed or if you are keen to make changes quickly.
-Again, some clients choose to have extra email or telephone support between sessions to adapt their plan or for additional motivation.
+Some clients choose to have coaching support between sessions for accountability and motivation.
 I can provide a variety of information and support: practical tips, recipes, information, help sheets, sign-posting to other professionals if required, supplement protocols if required and functional tests if desired.
 Tests provide a measurable insight into your health and can help to inform your protocol more specifically.